-Women who have missing information on the variable are excluded from the numerator but included in the denominator.
+Women who have missing information on the variable are excluded from the numerator but included in the denominator and are accounted for in a separate category.

 Help seeking questions are asked only from women who report physical or sexual violence.
 Women experiencing only emotional violence are not asked questions on help seeking.